 - Students must find an iSchool faculty member to be the independent study supervisor.
-Students may not register for more than one independent study with the same faculty member in the same semester. - Submit the signed Independent Study Form to the Student Services Office - Register for the course using the section number that belongs to that faculty member.
+Students may not register for more than one independent study with the same faculty member in the same semester. - Submit the signed Independent Study Form to the iSchool's Office of Graduate Student Services - Register for the course using the section number that belongs to that faculty member.